tfoote/design/courses/making-a-course.md

 layout: course
 title: Making a Course
 abstract:
- Write abstract here
+ Learn how to contribute.
 reference_id: making-a-course
 tags: [course, how to, formatting]
 skills: [make a course]
-units: [introduction, templates, uploading-material]
+units: [introduction, uploading-material]
 ---